 Also, you can customize the display colors if you have the Pro version.
 Set up dark mode with advanced options and do many more.
 But for basic dark mode, the free version works just fine.

 How to Add Dark Mode to WordPress Admin Dashboard

 Do you want to add dark mode to the WordPress admin dashboard?
 Fortunately, you can do this with the WP Dark Mode WordPress plugin too.
 And it’s way easier.

 Once you have installed and activated the WP Dark Mode plugin on your website, Go to Settings > WP Dark Mode.
 Under General Settings, you can see the Enable Backend Darkmode toggle.
 If you enable the dark mode on the backend, you will see a dark mode switch button in the backend admin bar.

 Now you can switch to light and dark mode on your admin dashboard with just a simple click.

 Apart from these, you can select dark mode images, set up dark mode style, apply custom CSS on dark mode, choose the dark mode switcher button, and do many more things with this powerful night mode WordPress plugin.

-So, if you follow our instructions carefully, you will enable dark mode on your site both for frontend and backend.
+So, if you follow our instructions carefully, you will enable dark mode on your site both for the front end and back end.
 I hope this tutorial helped you.
-Please do visit Virfice regularly for such stuff more.
+Please do visit Virfice regularly for such stuff.
 Good luck.